pymedphys/pymedphys/docs/developer/file-structure.rst

 The PyMedPhys Source Code Package
 ---------------------------------

-All library source code for PyMedPhys is contained within ``src/pymedphys``.
+All library source code for PyMedPhys is contained within ``packages``.
 Within this directory, the code is organised into a range of categories, such as ``dicom``, ``gamma``, etc. These correspond to Python modules.
 Finally, code within these categories is organised into levels.
 Levelling the source code